Economic Planning in India: History, Achievements, Challenges & NITI Aayog

 • Planning commission prepared the first five-year plan (FYP) for the period 1951-1956.
 By 2014, India has already experienced more than sixty years of planning and 12th 5-year plan ended in 2017 after the formation of NITI Aayog.

-Achievements of planning in India:
+Achievements of Economic Planning in India

 Achievements of planning in India